HarfoucheLab/Ready-Steady-Go-AI/Step 2 - Data Preprocessing/README.md

  ![balance](http://faridnakhle.com/pv/githubimages/Balance.png?)

-For more details, check our paper: "Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Phenomics Image Analysis"
+For more details, check our paper: "Ready, Steady, Go AI: A Practical Tutorial on Fundamentals of Artificial Intelligence and Its Applications in Phenomics Image Analysis"